Articles

 Posted on October 04, 2024 by Angie Adames

-The IRS today announced it is providing tax relief for individuals and businesses affected by Hurricane Helene and Hurricane Milton by extending various tax-filing and tax-payment deadlines to May 1, 2025.
+The IRS today is providing tax relief for individuals and businesses affected by Hurricane Helene and Hurricane Milton by extending various tax-filing and tax-payment deadlines to May 1, 2025.
 The delayed deadline applies automatically to taxpayers with homes or businesses in jurisdictions declared federal disasters by the Federal Emergency Management Agency (FEMA), which includes the entire states of Alabama, Florida, Georgia, North Carolina and South Carolina, as well as the following counties in Tennessee and Virginia:

 The relief also applies to: